SoftUni-Internal/interactive-content/EN/00-Exam/03-Problem-04.md

 | 7 |  |
 | Party! |  |

-### Comments
-- The goal of the club is to collect 500$
-- The first order consists of 6 Bellini cocktails
+[hints]
+[hint]
-- The price of the cocktail is the length of its name - 7
+Note that the individual price of each cocktail is the length of its name.
+If the price for an order is an odd number, apply the discount.

-The total cost of the order is 6 * 7$ -> 42$.

-Since 42 is an even number, there is no discount.

-- The next order is for 7 Bamboo cocktails, its ammount is 6$

-7 * 6$-> 42$

-Again, there is no discount.

-- We receive the command "**Party!**"

-The program stops.
-- The club has a profit of 42 + 42 = 84$

-The target is 500$, which means the goal is not reached.

-500 - 84 = 416$ more is needed.
+Calculate the price for each order and add them to the total.
+[/hint]
+[hint]
+If you reach the desired profit before receiving the "Party!" command, print the correct output.
+If you receive the command "Party!" and you haven't reached the desired profit, determine how much money is needed and print the correct output.
+[/hint]
+[/hints]

 [/task-description]
 [code-io /]